swagger-api/swagger-codegen/README.md

 java -jar modules/swagger-codegen-cli/target/swagger-codegen-cli.jar generate --help
 ```

-To get a list of PHP specified options (which can be passed to the generator with a config file via the `-c` option), please run
+To get a list of PHP specified options (which can be passed to the generator with a config file via the `-c` option), please run:

 ```sh
 java -jar modules/swagger-codegen-cli/target/swagger-codegen-cli.jar config-help -l php